everscale-org/docs/src/learn/everscale-overview/04-bridges.md

 ### [Octus Bridge](https://octusbridge.io/)

-Octus Bridge is a platform built by the Broxus team that enables cross-chain asset transfers between Everscale and other networks such as Ethereum, BNB Chain, Fantom and Polygon.
+Octus Bridge is a platform built by the Broxus team that enables cross-chain asset transfers between Everscale and other networks such as Ethereum, BNB Chain, Fantom, Polygon, Avalanche and Milkomeda.
 The platform also implements the Governance interface or DAO, which provides a level of decentralization unprecedented for bridges due to the ability to make decisions directly by network participants, as well as a staking interface.

 ### [Adaever](https://adaever.io/)